 The IRS further explains that in most cases, “an individual is an independent contractor if the payer has the right to control or direct only the result of the work and not what will be done and how it will be done.”

-By law, you are entitled to compensation if you are injured while working or if you are injured by another party’s negligence, but to acquire that compensation, you will need a good lawyer’s help.
-If you’ve been injured, a good lawyer’s help is your right.
-Your future could depend on it.
+By law, you are entitled to compensation if you are injured while working or if you are injured by another party’s negligence.
+If you or a loved one have been injured at work, contact the legal team at Tuley Law Office today for a no-cost case evaluation.